illumos/metadata-agent/README.md

 ## Building and Usage

-This software must be built with Rust and Cargo. for convenience a Makefile is provided
+This software must be built with Rust and Cargo.
+For convenience a Makefile is provided

 ```
 $ gmake MODE=release